Creating and publishing scoped public packages

-To share your code publicly in a user or Org namespace, you can publish public user-scoped or Org-scoped packages to the npm registry.
+To share your code publicly in a user or organization namespace, you can publish public user-scoped or organization-scoped packages to the npm registry.

 For more information on scopes, see "About scopes".